dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

     - _gui_attributes_:
         - `maxlength=integer` (optional): The maximum number of characters accepted
         - `size=integer` (optional): The size of the input field
-- `Interval`: not yet implemented.
+- `Interval`: Two spin boxes, one for each decimal
     - _gui_attributes_: No attributes

 *Example:*